Skip to main content

 Child element for children of separated parents

-Only the main carer for the children can get the child element.
+Only the main carer for your children can get the child element.

 You can agree who is the main carer if your children live with someone else some of the time.